-IF WITHIN A MENU: Using the for special tasks within the menu system is noted with the appropriate topic elsewhere in Section 3.
-For example, press fine in the Channel Setup menu to enable deletion or copying of a channel.
+IF WITHIN A MENU: Using the Func for special tasks within the menu system is noted with the appropriate topic elsewhere in Section 3.
+For example, press Func in the Channel Setup menu to enable deletion or copying of a channel.

-IF WITHIN A PRESENTATION: Press func followed by a two-digit number to enable a specific color or colors in the display (see right).
-For example, func 6 4 will display only red and green data, func 6 7 will display all color data.
-Eliminating one or more colors can help with certain diagnostics and setups, such as when accurately overlaying one image on top of another from stacked projectors.
+IF WITHIN A PRESENTATION: Press Runc followed by a two-digit number to enable a specific color or colors in the display (see right).
+For example, Runc 6 4 will display only red and green data, Runc 6 7 will display all color data.
+Eliminating one or more colors can help with certain diagnostics and setups, such as when accurately overlaying one image on top of another when stacking projectors.